Mount Warrnambool

 Mount Warrnambool is a single large scoria cone volcano that is 216 m high.
-It is 16 km southwest of Terang, Victoria, Australia.
+It is 16 km south-west of Terang, Victoria, Australia.
 It is visible from the Princes Highway on the way to Warrnambool.

 Volcano

 Mount Warrnambool is an outstanding example of complex volcanic activity featuring lava flows, a maar eruption and Strombolian-type activity.
 The last eruption of Mount Warrnambool was over 5,000 years ago.
 Lava and tuff form layers in the area.
 The tuff forms a partial ring around the east and north sides of the volcano.
 The ring of tuff could be on other sides of the volcano too, except that it is covered in lava.
 The tuff has been quarried on the north side of the Princes Highway.
 The tuff here is hardened, but was formed due to volcanic ash falling from the air.
 Structures visible in the quarry include a base surge and volcanic bomb sag.

 The basalt below the tuff has been dated at 2.2 Ma.
 A basalt layer on top of the tuff was dated at 0.57 Ma.

 There is a small parcel of public land at the summit.
 An access track to a fire tower on the summit is not open to public.